sasagawa888/eisl/documents/CHAITIN.md

 see The LIMITS of MATHEMATICS by Gregory J. Chaitin.

 # extended eval

-(eval S-expression limit-time)
+(try limit-time S-expression binary-list)

+try function converts binary-list to ascii code character and make string-input-stream. and evaluate S-expression in limit-time.

+### limit-time
 limit-time(integer)  micro seconds
+or 'no-time-limit symbol

+If symbol no-time-limit is geven to the first argument, the S-expression second argument is evaluated with no time limitation.

-If an integer is given to the second argument, the S-expression of the first argument is evaluated with that time as the limit.
+If an integer is given to the first argument, the S-expression of the second argument is evaluated with that time as the limit.

 If the calculation finishes within the time
 Returns a list of the following three values: